GET IN TOUCH

 Legal Authority and Governing Agencies

 • K.S.A.
-60-2310: This defines “earnings” as wages, salary, commissions, or bonuses, and “disposable earnings” as income left after legally required deductions.
-It sets out the limits and exemptions that apply under state law.
+60-2310 defines "earnings" as wages, salary, commissions, or bonuses, and "disposable earnings" as income left after legally required deductions.
+It sets out the limits and exemptions that apply under state law to ordinary garnishments.

-The Internal Revenue Service (IRS) operates under separate authority at the federal level.
+The Internal Revenue Service operates under separate authority at the federal level.
 When taxpayers owe federal taxes, the IRS can levy wages through administrative procedures without a court order.
-Employers must follow these directives just as they do with state orders.
-The IRS provides clear guidance on levy procedures to help understand how federal wage levies work, including notice and appeal rights.
+The IRS provides guidance on levy procedures, including notice and appeal rights.

 Key Differences Between Tax and Regular Garnishments